|

 appeared in numerous conflicts worldwide.
 It is still in service

-with Czech Republic, Slovakia and a number of export operators.
+with Czech Republic, Slovakia and a number of export operators

 The Sa vz.58

-different design.
+7.62x39 mm cartridge.
 It is well balanced and handles much better than

 NATO-size targets out to a few hundred meters.
+Field stipping of

 The trigger